ssrajadh/sentrymerge/README.md

 ## Cost

-Per stitch, SentryMerge issues one Gemini 2.5 Pro call per camera that has a candidate clip — typically 3-4 calls per event, each on ~30s of 480p video.
+Per stitch, SentryMerge issues one VLM call per camera that has a candidate clip — typically 3-4 calls per event, each on ~30s of 480p video.
 With `--vlm-votes k`, multiply by `k`.

 For exact pricing, see [Gemini API pricing](https://ai.google.dev/pricing).
 At time of writing, a single stitch is on the order of cents.